BardicDefense/purple-hack/README.md

 **Guide**: Knows the local landmarks within their specialist region (determined by the referee) and can lead the PCs to and from these landmarks without the risk of getting lost.
-If the party does get lost with a guide, there's a 4-in-6 chance that the guide is able to find the path again quickly.
+If the party does get lost with a guide, there’s a 4-in-6 chance that the guide is able to find the path again quickly.
 Guides sometimes enter dangerous regions, but they charge double for doing so.